-Avoidance: Stay clear of the tongue when dis-
+Avoidance: Stay clear of the tongue when

-connecting the implement from the tractor.
-Read the Operator's Manual or safety information and operating instructions before opattaching the implement to the tractor.
-Read the Operator's Manual for safety information and operating instructions before oper-
+disconnecting the implement from the tractor.
+Read the Operator's Manual or safety information and operating instructions before operating the attaching the implement to the tractor.
+Read the Operator's Manual for safety information and operating instructions before operating the machine.